 This is a word that is used in the GamesForLanguage Italian Language Game in the following scenes:

 You Want to Learn Italian Fast?

-With our Italian 1 course you'll practice Italian for FREE - with the story of a young man traveling through Italy.
-"The Story" and easy games will let you forget that you are actually learning Italian!
+With our Italian 1 Travel-Story Course you'll practice Italian for FREE - with a story of a young man traveling through Italy.
+With "The Story" and easy games you won't even be aware that you are actually learning Italian!